-On this day in 1953, a prototype Chevrolet Corvette sports car makes its debut at General Motors' (GM) Motorama auto show at the Waldorf-Astoria Hotel in New York City.
+On January 17, 1953, a prototype Chevrolet Corvette sports car makes its debut at General Motors’ (GM) Motorama auto show at the Waldorf-Astoria Hotel in New York City.
 The Corvette, named for a fast type of naval warship, would eventually become an iconic American muscle car and remains in production today.

 In the early 1950s, Harley Earl (1893-1969), the influential head designer for GM, then the world’s largest automaker, became interested in developing a two-seat sports car.
 At the time, European automakers dominated the sports car market.
 Following the debut of the Corvette prototype at the Motorama show in January 1953, the first production Corvette was completed at a Flint, Michigan, plant on June 30, 1953.
 The car featured an all-fiberglass body, a white exterior and red interior, a relatively unremarkable 150-horsepower engine and a starting price tag of around $3,500 (not including taxes or an optional AM radio and heater).
 In an effort to give the Corvette an air of exclusivity, GM initially marketed the car to invitation-only VIP customers.
 This plan met with less-than-desirable results, as only a portion of the 300 Corvettes built that first year were sold.
 GM dropped the VIP policy the following year; however, Corvette sales continued to disappoint.
 In 1954, GM built around 3,600 of the 10,000 Corvettes it had planned, with almost a third of those cars remaining unsold by the start of 1955.